 This truck was three years old and had about 72,000 miles on it.
 The automatic transmission made it as easy to drive as any car I have ever owned.
 The driver’s seat is set rather high in the air with a large, flat windshield that provides excellent vision of the entire road.
 My friend used to kid me that I was sitting up high enough in front of that windshield that he could tell what shoes I was wearing when I passed him.

 I immediately drove the truck to a friend’s house and we began turning the empty box of the truck into a workshop on wheels.
-We built a large wood bench with many, many shelves.
-I added metal shelving at the far end to hold larger tools such as tile saws, table saws and the like.
-I hung clear, tip-out bins that held all of my plumbing (pex) fittings, electrical supplies, screws, bolts and more.
+We built a large wooden bench with many, many shelves.
+I added metal shelving at the far end to hold larger tools such as tile saws, table saws, and the like.
+I hung clear, tip-out bins that held all of my plumbing (pex) fittings, electrical supplies, screws, bolts, and more.
 We built a wood rack to suspend long plumbing supplies over a vertical rack that holds plywood and other larger, thin materials that can stand on edge.
-The rack also held lumber such as 2×4’s and other assorted sizes.
+The rack also held lumber such as 2x4s and other assorted sizes.

 An electrician I know helped me run lighting and electrical outlets throughout the truck.
 These do not run off the truck battery but rather I plug the truck into a house outlet or generator to power up the workshop portion of the truck.
 This setup allows me to work while standing inside the truck, which really comes in handy during rainy weather.
 I can run the power tools as well as recharge the cordless tools while working inside the covered workshop.

-I have found many creative uses for the lift-gate itself.
-Everything from portable platform for painting off of to sawhorse for holding wood I am cutting.
+I have found many creative uses for the liftgate itself.
+Everything from a portable platform for painting to a sawhorse for holding wood I am cutting.
 I have even used it to bend small metal rods in a pinch.
 I have left the tailgate down and level to the workshop floor when hauling 16-foot cattle panels, which made these odd items a dream to move.

 The workshop on wheels has become a home away from home more than once.
-The large floor space makes easy set up for a makeshift bunk to sleep in on overnight jobs.
+The large floor space makes it easy to set up as a makeshift bunk to sleep in on overnight jobs.
 I even took this truck camping and propped the door open a couple of inches and slept through one heck of a rainstorm.
-The drumming of rain on the metal roof was loud at first but the warm, dry workshop turned cabin made for peaceful sleep (and no there wasn’t any lighting in the area that night).
+The drumming of rain on the metal roof was loud at first but the warm, dry workshop-turned-cabin made for peaceful sleep (and no there wasn’t any lighting in the area that night).

 While I did not want to spend $18,000 on a truck, I knew that I would make such great and varied use of it that I would quickly recoup my investment.
 Many of my friends and family have paid far more than this for their large pickup trucks and sport utility vehicles, driving them mostly to and from work without doing any real work out of them.

-I have found that for the small homesteader like me, this type of truck is invaluable.
+I have found that for a small homesteader like me, this type of truck is invaluable.
 I bought a foreclosed property that had been damaged by the previous seller and needed weeks of work.
 I all but lived out of this truck for several months while working three days a week on the home and property in order to make it habitable for my family.
-This truck easily hauled all the lumber we used to build the decks and steps leading into the home, not to mention all that 16-foot long cattle panel and other fencing materials I needed to setup my pasture and runs.
+This truck easily hauled all the lumber we used to build the decks and steps leading into the home, not to mention all that 16-foot-long cattle panel and other fencing materials I needed to set up my pasture and runs.